g0nca/ft_printf/README.md

 When compiling your program, link the libftprintf.a static library.
 Example:

-gcc main.c libftprintf.a -o my_program
+cc main.c libftprintf.a -o ft_printf

 Replace main.c with the name of your source file(s).
 ---